 Each subject is scored from 1-7, and up to 3 additional points may be awarded for TOK (Theory of Knowledge) essays and for the Extended Essay (see below).
 A minimum of 24 points is required to obtain the IB diploma while 45 points is the maximum.

 You can judge the rigor of this program for yourself by knowing that the world average pass rate is approximately 82%.
-(Pupils may also opt to take certificates in the individual subject areas though these on their own may be insufficient for university entry.)
+(Pupils may also opt to take certificates in the individual subject areas - without the full diploma - though these on their own may be insufficient for university entry.)

 The IB is more holistic than most exams and systems, and looks at the overall result.
 A pupil can get a decent diploma with high marks in their highers and relatively low marks in their standards courses.
 There is much room for misinterpretation and so the global score is the best measure.